Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 /dev/wwan0at0 character device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The driver exposes an AT port by implementing AT WWAN Port.
-The userspace end of the control port is a /dev/wwan0at0 character
+The userspace end of the woke control port is a /dev/wwan0at0 character
 device.
 Application shall use this interface to issue AT commands.

 fastboot port userspace ABI